Jcardenas34/telematics_insurance_model/README.md

     train-logistic-regressor

-3 models will be trained, one using only traditional demographic factors such as __, one using only telematics features such as number of speeding events, hard breaks, etc. and one using both traditional and telematics features.
-And are stored in the \models directory.
+3 models were trained,
+*   one using only traditional demographic factors,
+*   one using only telematics features such as number of speeding events, hard breaks, etc. and
+*   one using both traditional and telematics features.

+These models are stored in the /models/pre-trained directory.
+Features are defined in [feature_selection.py](/src/telematics_insurance_model/helpers/feature_selection.py)

 # Model Performances
-When training using 120k months of driver data, the logistic regression models performed in the following way.
-Features are defined in [feature_selection.py](/src/telematics_insurance_model/helpers/feature_selection.py)
+The models were trained using 120k months of driver data, with a 70/30 train-test split using a logistic regression algorithm, [train_logistic_regressor.py](/src/telematics_insurance_model/core/train_logistic_regressor.py).
+The model performances are shown below.
 ```
 * Using traditional features only *
 ROC-AUC: 0.8883